twittidai/TF2_Workshop/README.md

 type in in the browser url : https://0.0.0.0:<port_number>
 ![alt text](<./notebook_pics/run_jupyter.JPG>)

-#### Step 5 - since the data has been pre_processed , one needs to get directory txt files
+#### Step 5 - since the data has been pre_processed , one needs to get directory of image and mask files' names into two text files
 within jupyter notebook , get a terminal and then run
 ![alt text](<./notebook_pics/get_a_terminal.JPG>)
 `python 1c_create_directory_files.py `